About getting active

-It’s so easy to relegate exercise and activity to the bottom of your long to-do list.
-But being active is one of the most important things you can do, each day if you can, to instil good health.
+It’s so easy to put exercise and activity to the bottom of your long to-do list.
+But being active is one of the most important things you can do, each day if you can, for good health.

 While you may not be able to reduce time for other commitments, you might try to squeeze short bursts of activity into your busy life.
 Every bit helps.

-You’re likely to have more success at incorporating exercise into your life if you:
+You’re likely to have more success at including exercise into your life if you:

-- consult an exercise professional, exercise physiologist or physiotherapist for advice on exercising safely and avoiding injury
+- consult an Australian registered exercise professional (AusREP), accredited exercise physiologist or physiotherapist for advice on exercising safely and avoiding injury

 - choose activities that appeal to you

 - track your progress (and feel good about your achievements!)

 - learn an exercise or two you can do quickly and easily for days when you’re feeling particularly time-poor